WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_ceDeploy/dep_ceDeploy_cloud_deployBranding.md

         Congrats you just deployed your QR file as a logo using branding to your endpoint.
 You should now see the QR on the screen of your endpoint home screen.
 This was a pretty simple example, but as you can imagine if you have 100's or 1000's of endpoints to deploy new branding assets to this could save hours of work.
-By using tags to deploy your branding you can now see how effect filtering is.
+By using tags to deploy your branding you can now see how effective filtering is.
         You could deploy unique branding assets to different devices based on the tags you create.